There are no intermediate structures between the group of integers and Presburger arithmetic: Quasi-coset decomposition in

 Using Corollary \ref{cor:finindex}, the reader may check that if $C\seq\Z^n$ is a coset then the rank of $C$, as defined in part (1) of the previous definition, agrees with the rank as defined in part (2).
 So our notion of rank is well-defined.
 From the definitions, it follows that $\rk(X\cup Y)=\max\{\rk(X),\rk(Y)\}$ for any $X,Y\seq\Z^n$.

-\begin{definition} Fix linearly independent $\alpha=\{\abar^1,\ldots,\abar^k\}\subset\Z^n$, and let $G=\langle \abar^1,\ldots,\abar^k\rangle\leq\Z^n$. \begin{enumerate} \item Define the group isomorphism $\Phi_\alpha:G\func\Z^k$ such that
+\begin{definition} Fix linearly independent $\alpha=\{\abar^1,\ldots,\abar^k\}\subset\Z^n$, and let $G=\langle \abar^1,\ldots,\abar^k\rangle\leq\Z^n$. \begin{enumerate} \item Define the group isomorphism $\Phi_\alpha\colon G\to \Z^k$ such that

 where $1$ is in the $t\uth$ coordinate. \item Fix $\cbar\in\Z^k$ and set $C=\cbar+G$.
-Define the bijection $\Phi_{\alpha,\cbar}:C\func\Z^k$ such that $\Phi_{\alpha,\cbar}(\xbar)=\Phi_\alpha(\xbar-\cbar)$. \end{enumerate} \end{definition}
+Define the bijection $\Phi_{\alpha,\cbar}\colon C\to \Z^k$ such that $\Phi_{\alpha,\cbar}(\xbar)=\Phi_\alpha(\xbar-\cbar)$. \end{enumerate} \end{definition}

 Note that if $\alpha$ is a basis for a rank $k$ subgroup $G\leq\Z^n$ then $\Phi_\alpha$ is a an isomorphism of free abelian groups, and therefore can be represented as multiplication by an integer matrix (see \cite[Chapter 12]{Artinbook}).
-In particular, if $\cbar\in\Z^n$ then $\Phi_{\alpha,\cbar}$ is definable in $(\Z,+,0)$.
+In particular, if $\cbar\in\Z^n$ then $\Phi_{\alpha,\cbar}$ is definable in $(\Z,+,0)$ (as a function on the definable set $C=\cbar+G$).

+\begin{remark} While it will not be necessary for our results, it is also worth pointing out that if $X\seq\Z^n$ is definable in $(\Z,+,0)$, then $\rk(X)=U(X)$ (see \cite{PiGST}).
+In particular, Lemma \ref{lem:rectcoset} and Corollary \ref{cor:rectcoset}, which discuss rank-preserving properties of definable bijections on definable sets, are very specific manifestations of the fact that $U$-rank is preserved this way in general.
+To avoid bringing in this extra technology, we give the (short) proofs of these two results. \end{remark}

 \begin{lemma} Let $G\leq\Z^n$ be a subgroup with basis $\alpha=\{\abar^1,\ldots,\abar^k\}$.
 Fix $\cbar\in\Z^n$, and let $C=\cbar+G$.
 Then the map $D\mapsto \Phi_{\alpha,\cbar}(D)$ is a rank-preserving bijection between the collection of cosets $D$ in $\Z^n$ such that $D\seq C$, and the collection of cosets in $\Z^k$. \end{lemma} \begin{proof} First, if $D$ is a coset in $\Z^n$ and $D\seq C$ then $D=\cbar+\gbar+H$ for some $\gbar\in G$ and subgroup $H\leq G$.
 A direct calculation then shows $\Phi_{\alpha,\cbar}(D)=\Phi_\alpha(\gbar+H)=\Phi_\alpha(\gbar)+\Phi_\alpha(H)$.
 So $\Phi_{\alpha,\cbar}$ is injective from the collection of cosets $D$ in $\Z^n$ such that $D\seq C$, to the collection of cosets in $\Z^k$.
 Note also that, since $\Phi_\alpha$ is an isomorphism,